Skip to content

 Obsidian Coverage:

 Obsidian is a stable glaze that stays put and covers beautifully when dipped, poured, or brushed on 3 to 4 coats.
-You’ll find colors like Amaco Indigo Float make great dipping glazes over the Obsidian, as does Amaco Arctic Blue paired with Amaco Seaweed.
+Colors like Amaco Indigo Float make great dipping glazes over the Obsidian, as does Amaco Arctic Blue paired with Amaco Seaweed.

 Ease Of Use: